 In that article is the picture shown here of William Bradley, who is the man that I had seen in the Audubon Ballroom and in the photos that the Harlem police showed me while I was being interrogated.
 Bradley was the man I saw coming out of the men’s room, walking by me, past the desks of the secretarial pool, and into his office inside the police station, as I was going to the men’s room!

 As I wrote in my original 2009 essay (above): “At that point I knew that he and the government either killed Malcolm X or were part of the assassination plot.”
-And now I knew his name.
+And now I know his name.
 William Bradley is the man that Talmadge Hayer identified as the one who shot the shotgun.
 Zak Kondo also identified William Bradley as the assassin with the shotgun.

 In his article, Abdur-Rahman Muhammad states: “Although his name has been in the public domain now for well over three decades, ever since 1977 when Hayer filed his affidavit with famed lawyer William Kuntsler naming his accomplishes, nevertheless a face has never been attached to the name.
 Historian and member of the committee researching this story Zak Kondo published a marvelous book two decades ago on the assassination of Malcolm X, wherein he explored quite a bit of biographical material on the five assassins.
 Spike Lee even named the five killers in the credits of his movie.
 But in all of these years none of them, including ‘Willie’ Bradley, has ever filed a libel suit.
 And for good reason – they would lose.”